BlindMe User's Manual

 This mod is not intended to raise awareness for people with vision impairments, and instead is purely an exercise of game mechanics.

-BlindMe automatically applies the Blindness or the Darkness effect onto your player character when you load a singleplayer world or join a multiplayer server, as configured.
+BlindMe automatically applies a fog much like the ones from Blindness or Darkness effects onto your player character when you load a singleplayer world or join a multiplayer server, as configured.
 If it’s the first time on said world or server, BlindMe defaults to not applying a vision-impairing effect, as is the most convenient option for most existing worlds and servers.

-BlindMe also has the capability to automatically remove effects when the player switches to a different gamemode, namely Creative Mode, and Spectator Mode.
+BlindMe also has the capability to automatically disable when the player switches to a different gamemode, namely Creative Mode, and Spectator Mode.
 These are intended for server administrators, and can only be changed at the mod’s settings screen.

 By default, Creative Mode does not grant a bypass for the effects mostly because vision impairments can significantly affect building style, while Spectator Mode does by default, mainly so server administrators can quickly spectate players without vision impairments.
 Additionally, these specific bypasses can be set on a per-world/server basis as well.

-When run without any arguments, the command will report the setting active for the world you’re playing in.
+When run without any arguments, the command will open its setting screen.

-BlindMe also provides a settings screen, accessible through Terraformers’ Mod Menu.
+BlindMe also provides a settings screen by running the command without any options, or accessible through Terraformers’ Mod Menu.
 To open it, select the mod in the mod list, and press the “Configure…” button.

-The settings are saved once the player presses the “Done” button.
+The settings are saved once the player presses the “Save Changes” button, can be undone, or can be discarded by pressing the “Cancel” button.

 Under the hood, BlindMe uses a system of world-specific settings that can refer to global settings.
 This means that you can have full vision on most worlds, but have some of them where you’re forced to have Blindness, or vice-versa!